 With its distinct architectural appearance, Mjøstårnet is a signal building, both in the way it stands out with its 85,4 meters in the landscape, but also in its revolutionary use of timber in the construction and cladding.

 Mjøstårnet is a modern mixed-use tower, with facilities that the residents, locals and visitors can exploit.
 The tower has already attracted a lot of attention both in Norway and abroad.

-Voll Arkitekter has been responsible for the regulation of the site, the design of the building and the story layout.
+Voll Arkitekter has been responsible for the regulation of the site, the design of the tower and the story layout.
 We have also been responsible for the design and layout of the public bath connected to the tower.

+The next five stories are office space.
+Mjøstårnet have 72 hotel rooms, 18 on each floor from the 8th story to the 11th.
 In total there are 33 apartments in the project, ranging from 50m2, to 180m2.
 6 apartments on each floor on the 12th to 16th floor.

 Two apartments on the 17th floor together with an event room, used for weddings, celebrations and larger conferences.

-Byggherre: AB Invest AS
+Builder: AB Invest AS

 Mixed-Use Architecture: Apartments, office, hotel, restaurant and public bath,ca 16 000m2 + parking